Back to All Events

 • Grand Performances 350 South Grand Avenue Los Angeles, CA, 90071 United States (map)

-In partnership with De Los (LA Times) we are excited to present Daymé Arocena.
-Blending neo-soul singing, Afro-Caribbean beats and modern pop, Daymé Arocena’s music is a spiritually charged exploration of Afro-Latin grooves that seamlessly fuses tradition and innovation.
+De Los (LA Times) presents Afro-Cuban sensation Daymé Arocena at Grand Performances, hosted by KCRW DJ Wyldeflower and featuring live performance from special guest Pan Dulce ft Alan Lightner.
+Daymé Arocena’s music is a spiritually charged exploration of Afro-Latin grooves that seamlessly fuses tradition and innovation.

 A cross between Celia Cruz and Aretha Franklin